sarahDH615/sqlalchemy-challenge/README.md

             - using zorder to set the grid behind the bars
 - summary statistics for precipitation data
     - calling .describe() on prcp_data dataframe
+- finding the date within the last year with the highest rainfall
+    - calling max() on the precipitation column within prcp_data
+    - filtering prcp_data for where the precipitation was at its maximum value
 - finding the number of stations within the dataset
     - finding the number of stations within the Station table
         - querying the Station table's id column, grouping by the id column, and applying .count()